Watch an RME lesson

 - How does the teacher work with the slide to develop students’ understanding of percentage change?

 Working the discussion, working towards a culture of listening

 A major part of the teacher’s role in an RME classroom is to promote and sustain discussion.
 In the next two videos, Georgina talks to Marisa, another experienced RME teacher, about how she does this, and how she supports the RME classroom culture.

 02:52 Repeating what other students say

 04:01 Helping students to focus

 01:54 Equity in mathematics discussion (in mixed attainment classes)

 Getting started with RME involves developing a classroom culture where students can think and work together.

 As the videos show, an RME teacher makes choices all the time about when to let the discussion flow, and when to move on.
 They also need to assess how students are understanding a context or problem, and make decisions about whose strategy to highlight in class discussion.

 To support your classroom in transitioning to student-drive discussions, we have identified a number of RME teaching techniques.
 We suggest that you focus on one or two at a time as you develop your practice.
-We introduce some key pedagogic techniques on the fostering discussion page, and on our mathematising page, we focus on key issues in supporting students’ mathematising.
-We explore techniques for teaching in more detail on putting it all together.
+We introduce some key pedagogic techniques on the strategies for fostering mathematical discussion on our teaching strategies page.
+You can explore some of these techniques and how they relate to our materials further on our building on context and using models pages.